Murataydinunimi/dbt_gostudent/README.md

 Notice in the **lineage graph** that **dim_clv**, **dim_lead**, **dim_customers** all together feed **fct_revenues_per_source** which then together with **fct_mkt_source_per_source** feed the dm report.

+## HOW CI/CD WORK?

+Since we understood how the projects works, how it is structured, how our transformations are done,  we can now move to the next stage where we continuously integrate our new models and deploy them.

+I used **github actions** to do it.
+It is in **.github\workflows\dbt_cicd.yml**.

+We have a pipeline that triggered on a **push** to dev or **pull request** to dev.

+The actions start pulling the same postgres image we used locally.
+Install the python dependencies that we use locally.